Biplo12/kamil-sinski-serwis-komputerowy/README.md

 # Documentation: Kamil Sinski Serwis Komputerowy

 ## Overview
 Kamil Sinski Serwis Komputerowy is a computer service company website that has been remade using Tailwind, TypeScript, and Next.js.
 The website provides various features for both customers and administrators, including order tracking, service information, contact forms, and an admin dashboard for managing orders and users.
-The project's GitHub repository can be found at [https://github.com/Biplo12/kamil-sinski-serwis-komputerowy-Fullstack](https://github.com/Biplo12/kamil-sinski-serwis-komputerowy-Fullstack), and the deployed website is available at [https://www.kamilsinski.pl/](https://www.kamilsinski.pl/).
+Deployed website is available at [https://www.kamilsinski.pl/](https://www.kamilsinski.pl/).

 ## Features